Neural network (machine learning): Convolutional neural networks

-Kunihiko Fukushima's convolutional neural network (CNN) architecture of 1979 also introduced max pooling, a popular downsampling procedure for CNNs.
+Deep learning architectures for convolutional neural networks (CNNs) with convolutional layers and downsampling layers and weight replication began with the neocognitron introduced by Kunihiko Fukushima in 1979.
+Fukushima's CNN architecture also introduced max pooling, a popular downsampling procedure for CNNs.
 CNNs have become an essential tool for computer vision.

-The time delay neural network (TDNN) was introduced in 1987 by Alex Waibel to apply CNN to phoneme recognition.
+The time delay neural network (TDNN) was introduced in 1987 by Alex Waibel to apply CNNs to phoneme recognition.
 It used convolutions, weight sharing, and backpropagation.
-In 1988, Wei Zhang applied a backpropagation-trained CNN to alphabet recognition.
+In 1988, Wei Zhang applied a backpropagation-trained CNN to recognizing individual letters.
 In 1989, Yann LeCun et al. created a CNN called LeNet for recognizing handwritten ZIP codes on mail.
 Training required 3 days.
 In 1990, Wei Zhang implemented a CNN on optical computing hardware.
 In 1991, a CNN was applied to medical image object segmentation and breast cancer detection in mammograms.
-LeNet-5 (1998), a 7-level CNN by Yann LeCun et al., that classifies digits, was applied by several banks to recognize hand-written numbers on checks digitized in 32×32 pixel images.
+LeNet-5 (1998), a 7-level CNN by Yann LeCun et al. that classifies hand-written digits, was applied by banks to recognize numbers on checks digitized in 32×32 pixel images.

 From 1988 onward, the use of neural networks transformed the field of protein structure prediction, in particular when the first cascading networks were trained on profiles (matrices) produced by multiple sequence alignments.